Life at School

 Year 3 & 4 - Internships, Apprenticeships

 In their final years at DVC, students exercise more choice in their internship placement.
 Students can opt for longer-term placements that align with their career and college interests.
-Some students will choose to participate in more specialized apprenticeship programs.
+Some students will choose to participate in more specialized apprenticeship programs depending on their goals.

 Learn Anywhere, Anytime